Honoré Fabri

 Honoré Fabri (Honoratus Fabrius; 5 April 1607 or 8 April 1608 – 8 March 1688) was a French Jesuit theologian, also known as Coningius.
 He was a mathematician, physicist and controversialist.

 Biography

 Honoré Fabri was born on 5 April 1607 in Virieu-le-Grand, Ain, France.
 He entered the Society of Jesus at Avignon in 1626.
 He taught philosophy for eight years and mathematics for six years at the Jesuit college at Lyons, attracting many pupils.
-Called to Rome, he became the theologian of the court of the papal penitentiary in the Vatican basilica, a position he held for thirty years.
+Called to Rome, after being “at odds with the fathers of his order” in Lyon, he became a member of the college of confessors at St. Peter’s Basilica, in which capacity he remained until 1680, the final three years as Rector of the community.

 Fabri was a highly respected scientist among his contemporaries.
 He was elected to the Accademia del Cimento in 1657, the year the academy was founded.
 Leibniz placed him with Galileo, Torricelli, Steno and Borelli for his work on elasticity and the theory of vibrations, and alone with Galileo for his efforts to "rationalise experimental kinematics".
 Mersenne rated him "a veritable giant in science".

 He died on 8 March 1688, at the age of 79 in Rome.